BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/legendary_legions/rangers_of_mirkwood.md

 ## SPECIAL RULES

-**Knife Mastery** – The Rangers of Mirkwood are masters with their knives, able to use them to deflect incoming blows and find the weak spot in an enemy's armour.
-Friendly models may re-roll 1s To Wound when making strikes.
+**"Knife Mastery"** - Friendly models may re-roll 1s ToWound when making strikes.
 Additionally, friendly models may use the Shielding special rule even though they are not armed with a shield; however, if they elect to shield, they may not use their Knife Fighters or Blade Mistress special rules.

-**The Prince of Mirkwood** – Much like the Rangers he leads, Legolas is an exceptional fighter with the knives he wields.
-Legolas gains the Knife Fighters special rule when part of this Legendary Legion.
+**"The Prince of Mirkwood"** - Legolas gains the Knife Fighters special rule when part of this Legendary Legion.

-**Clear the Nests** – The spiders that infect Mirkwood have become a blight on the Woodland Realm, and the Elves will do all they can to cleanse the forest of these creatures.
+**"Knife Fighters"** - Mirkwood Rangers receive an additional Attack for each enemy model they are Engaged in combat with after the first (to a maximum of 3 bonus Attacks).
+This bonus is determined at the start of each fight, and lasts until all Strikes from that fight have been resolved.

-Friendly models gain the Hatred (Spider) special rule.
+**"Clear the Nests"** - Friendly models gain the Hatred (Spider) special rule.

-**Masters of the Forest** – The Mirkwood Rangers are well accustomed to fighting within the forest and will use trees and undergrowth as cover or to launch attacks from.
-Whenever a friendly model that is within 1" of a tree or within a piece of woodland terrain suffers a Wound, roll a D6.
-On the roll of a natural 6, that Wound is ignored exactly as if a point of Fate had been spent.
+**"Masters of the Forest"** - Whenever a friendly model that is within 1" of a tree or within a piece of woodland terrain suffers a Wound, roll a D6.
+On the roll of a natural 6 that Wound is ignored exactly as if a point of Fate had been spent.

-**Silent Ambush** – Mirkwood Rangers are masters of stealth, able to sneak up on their quarry and attack when it benefits them most.
-In scenarios where you roll for additional forces to arrive (such as those that use the Reinforcements rule), you receive a bonus of +1 to the dice roll for warbands from this Legendary Legion.
-In scenarios where you roll to see which part of the board your warbands deploy in, you may modify the dice roll by +1 or -1.
+**"Silent Ambush"** - In Scenarios where you roll for additional forces to arrive (such as those that use the Reinforcements rule), you receive a bonus of+1 to the dice roll for warbands from this Legendary Legion.
+In Scenarios where you roll to see which part of the board your warbands deploy in, you may modify the dice roll by +1 or -1.